MatveyGuralskiy/Leet-Code/README.md

 *1365.
 How Many Numbers Are Smaller Than the Current Number

+*1389.
+Create Target Array in the Given Order

 *1470.
 Shuffle the Array

 *1480.
 Running Sum of 1d Array